 The Bachelor of Applied Science (BAS) Degree in Child, Youth, and Family Studies at Edmonds College provides advanced knowledge and skills for professional positions in educational settings for young children and social services programs for youth and families.
 This degree is unique in its interdisciplinary model with emphasis on family systems, equity, and social justice.

-The Child, Youth, and Family Studies (CYFS) BAS degree is designed for working adults who have professional-technical academic backgrounds and strive to gain advanced skills, knowledge, and pathways to higher degree levels.
+The Child, Youth, and Family Studies (CYFS) BAS degree is designed for working adults who have professional-technical academic backgrounds and strive for career advancement, stronger skills, knowledge, and pathways to higher degree levels.

 Additional General Education courses: